rey/reyhan.org/_posts/2015-03-29-fun-with-temperature-sensors.markdown

     #
     # Get the current temperature and create a handy graph

-    # Get `./pcsensor` output and throw it in a temporary file
+    # Get `pcsensor` output and throw it in a temporary file
     pcsensor -c >> ~/temp.tmp

     # Delete date as we only want the temperature for the last 24 hours